 The fermion explosion of vacuum particles gives birth to the field of all possible velocities (2.2)

-Originally in my theory of gravitation the Higgs field was a superposition of all possible fields that has one specific velocity all over space.
-It seemed the most logical guess. *)
+Originally in my theory of gravitation the Higgs field was a superposition of all possible Higgs fields that each have one specific velocity all over space.
+It seemed the most logical guess. *a)

-However, when regarding what are real particles and what are superpositions in the fermion explosion, one gets a different picture.
-In the fermion explosion all participating particles are real relative to each other, that's how the fermion demand works.
+However, in one fermion explosion all participating particles are real relative to each other, that's how the fermion demand works.
+They are not superposed onto each other.
 In the Heisenberg requirement the different locations are superpositions relative to each other: a measurement of one location makes that location real

 while the other locations would vanish